Skip to main content

 • Investment returns are assumed to be net of tax.

 • This example is for illustrative purposes only and is not intended to provide a guarantee on outcome.
 It is a broad illustration of the steps a member could take, but the actions appropriate for an individual will vary depending on their personal circumstances.
-We recommend speaking to one of our professional advisers for help.
 The case study is based on current regulatory requirements and laws, including tax rates, which may be subject to change.
 Investment return assumptions are for illustrative purposes only and for simplicity assume an average rate of return each year throughout the investment period.
 Actual returns year on year may vary materially and can be negative as well.
 If investment returns/inflation are higher/lower, final balances will differ.
+Consider if this is right for you and read our Product Disclosure Statement (PDS) and Target Market Determination (TMD) before making a decision about Aware.
+Calculations updated July 2025.

 It’s worrying when markets fall, even though market volatility, or ups and downs, are a normal part of investing.
 When markets drop you might see low, or even negative returns from your super in the short term.
 And it probably feels like the worst time to contribute more to your super.